Net1zen/Net1zen/README.md

 - 👋 Hi, I’m @Net1zen
-- 👀 I’m interested in Java and C#
+- 👀 I’m interested in Java, C#, NodeJS and Python
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on Java and C#
 - 📫 How to reach me ...

 <!---